pairshaped/curlingio-docs/docs/getting-started/faq.md

 Occasionally one of your members will register for the wrong league / product / competition.

 A common support request is "How do I move them to the correct league".
-You can't just swap the over because the league you want to move them to may:
+You can't just swap them over because the league you want to move them to may:

 * have a different price.
 * participate in different discounts.